 This takes advantage of Wake-on-LAN.
 In spite of its name, it’s possible to set up Wake-on-LAN so that you can send “magic packets” that will wake a computer up over the Internet.

 Set Up Wake-On-LAN

 To make this work, you’ll first have to set up Wake-On-LAN normally.
-You’ll typically find this setting in a computer’s BIOS.
-Enter the BIOS and ensure the Wake-On-LAN option is enabled.
+You’ll typically find this setting in a computer’s BIOS or UEFI settings.
+In your PC’s settings, ensure the Wake-On-LAN option is enabled.

-If you don’t see this option in your BIOS, check the computer or motherboard’s manual to see if it supports Wake-on-LAN.
-The computer may not support Wake-on-LAN or WoL may always be enabled with no related options in the BIOS.
+If you don’t see this option in your BIOS or UEFI, check the computer or motherboard’s manual to see if it supports Wake-on-LAN.
+The computer may not support Wake-on-LAN or WoL may always be enabled and have no related options in the BIOS.

 You may also have to enable this option from within Windows, whether there’s a WoL option in your BIOS or not.
 Open the Windows Device Manager, locate your network device in the list, right-click it, and select Properties.
 Click the Advanced tab, locate “Wake on magic packet” in the list, and enable it.

 Note: Wake-on-LAN may not work on some PCs using the Fast Startup mode in Windows 8 and 10.
 If yours doesn’t, you’ll need to disable Fast Startup.

 Wake-On-LAN uses UDP.
 Many utilities use ports 7 or 9, but you can use any port you like for this.
 You’ll need to forward a UDP port to all IP addresses behind your router—you can’t just forward to a specific IP address.
 The Wake-on-LAN packet must be forwarded to every device running behind your router, and a device will only wake up if the information in the WoL packet matches it.
 This is known as a “subnet directed broadcast.”